conradjd/workhuman-iac/README.md

 # Web Application Infrastructure Deployment

 This repository contains the infrastructure code to deploy a web application stack using AWS services like EC2, Load Balancer, and Auto Scaling Group.
-This application is accessible via two public IPs: `44.195.36.85` or `3.91.174.137`, depending on which server you want to interact with.
+This application can be accessed by hitting the DNS of the load balancer: [http://app-load-balancer-490116055.us-east-1.elb.amazonaws.com](http://app-load-balancer-490116055.us-east-1.elb.amazonaws.com)

 ## Overview